Northern Rivers Fire and Biodiversity Consortium Inc.

 Bell Miner Associated Dieback Best Practice Project

-Evaluate the success of control methods to restore BMAD affected forest.
+Evaluate the removal of mid-storey density in disturbed forests using prescribed fire, weed control and bush regeneration as a method to restore BMAD affected forest.

 Anywhere

-Citizen ScienceEducationEcology & EnvironmentBirdsaustraliabmad affected forestlocations of native bell miner coloniesgondwana world heritagebell miner associated dieback (bmad)landholderstree health across the northern rivers region of new south walesdata
+Citizen ScienceEducationEcology & EnvironmentBirdsdatalandholders birds treeslocations of native bell miner coloniesgondwana world heritageaustraliabell miner associated dieback (bmad)bmad affected forestbird monitoringtree health across the northern rivers region of new south wales biodiversity

 More Information

-Bell Miner Associated Dieback (BMAD) has the potential to undermine Gondwana World Heritage values through diminished tree health across the Northern Rivers region of New South Wales, Australia.
-We’re asking the community to report the locations of native Bell Miner colonies and BMAD affected forest.
-BMAD affected landholders can delve deeper and provide other important data to help our work.
+Bell Miner Associated Dieback (BMAD) has the potential to undermine Gondwana World Heritage and other biodiversity values through diminished tree health across the east coast of Australia.
+We’re asking the community to record locations of bell miner colonies and provide other important data to help our work.
+For more info about the bell miner Best Practice Project, visit the web link below

 Ticket Required: No